 In some states, landlords are required to provide a tenant with a written notice after receipt of their deposit.
-In Colorado, however, this is not the case.
+For Colorado landlords, however, this is not the case.

-You don’t have to provide your renter with any notice as regards to receiving their security deposit.
+A landlord doesn’t have to provide their tenant with any written notice as regards to receiving their security deposit.

 Colorado’s Security Deposit Limit

 Many states limit the amount of security deposit a landlord can ask from a tenant.
 In the state of Colorado, however, there is no limit.
-You are free to ask for any reasonable amount from a tenant.
+A landlord is free to ask for any reasonable amount from a tenant.

-As a landlord, setting the right deposit amount is key.
-The right amount will attract the right tenants and ensure you are properly cushioned against lease violations.
+As a Colorado landlord, setting the right security deposit amount is key.
+The right amount will attract the right tenants and ensure a landlord is properly cushioned against lease violations.

 Oftentimes, landlords and tenants have conflicts about security deposit deductions.
-Generally, the reason for security deposit deductions is excessive damage to the property.
+Generally, the reason for security deposit deductions is excessive damage to the rented premises.

-The renter may think that the Colorado property was in good condition when they left, but you may hold a different view.
+The tenant may think that the Colorado rental was in good condition when they left, but the landlord may hold a different view.

 To help avoid any confusion, a walk-through inspection is sometimes necessary.
 During the walk-through inspection, the landlord will compare the property’s condition then to how it was initially.

-If there is excessive property damage, the landlord will have the right to deduct the appropriate amounts.
-If there is not, the landlord will have to refund the entire amount to the renter.
+If there is excessive damage to the rental premises, the landlord will have the right to deduct the appropriate amounts.
+If there is not, the landlord will have to refund the entire amount to the tenant.

-The security deposit laws in Colorado do not require a walk-through inspection.
+Colorado security deposit laws do not require a walk-through inspection.